 Guardianship for an incapacitated adult is a double-edged sword.
 Guardians protect the incapacitated adult from harm and help that person maintain some independence; however, a guardianship, by its nature, removes fundamental rights by eliminating the incapacitated person’s ability to make basic decisions that affect his own life.
 Therefore, the decision to seek a guardianship should be taken seriously, as should the decision to become a guardian.

-Young lawyers interested in serving as guardians should look to their local bar associations, courts, and departments of aging to see if there is an established guardianship program for their local jurisdiction.
-For areas where there is not a formal program, young lawyers can network with attorneys who practice elder law to learn more about opportunities to serve as guardians.
+If you are interested in serving as a guardian, look to your local bar associations, courts, and departments of aging to see if there is an established guardianship program for your local jurisdiction.
+For areas where there is not a formal program, network with attorneys who practice elder law to learn more about opportunities to serve as guardians.
 Additionally, the American Bar Association’s Commission on Law and Aging maintains a cache of resources and training materials for attorneys interested in volunteering as guardians.